motherjones/story-tools/README.md

 # Mother Jones's Storytelling Tools

 Each tool has a README page, which is like a user's manual.
-The README will have a link to a spreadsheet template that shows you how your project's data needs to look to work with the tool.
-Open that link, then go to File > Make a Copy.
-Name your project, then go to File > Move to Folder > Mother Jones Drive, and then whatever beat folder your project should go in.
+Open the Spreadsheet Template link, then go to File > Make a Copy.

+Name your project, then go to File > Move to Folder > Mother Jones Drive > a beat folder.

 Replace the data in the spreadsheet with the data for your project.
-Different tools have different rules around changing column names, order, and so on.
-Check the README for these rules.
+Check the README for any rules for changing column names, order, and so on

-When you've replaced the demo data with your project data, go to File > Publish to the Web and publish just the sheet with your data.
+Go to File > Publish to the Web.
+Publish just the sheet with your data.
 Make sure that automatic republishing is turned on.
 Notice the URL that's created after you hit Publish; you'll need that later.

 Grab a copy of the tool you want from Mother Jones's GitHub page.
 Open up the copy's files in a text editor (a program for editing HTML, CSS, and javascript files).